Tom Foley (Pennsylvania politician)

 Thomas Patrick Foley (born December 31, 1953) has served as a Belfast peace and justice advocate, state and federal government official, political candidate, state NGO chief executive, and college president.
 He currently serves as president of the Association of Independent Colleges and Universities in Pennsylvania.

 Previously, he served as president of Mount Aloysius College, president of the United Way of Pennsylvania and CEO of the Red Cross of Southeastern Pennsylvania.
 He was the Pennsylvania Secretary of Labor and Industry under Gov. Robert P. Casey, and served as a White House appointee in the Clinton administration Department of Labor.
 Prior to that he worked on Capitol Hill, in the US Senate as chief speech writer and legislative aide on Irish issues for Sen. Joseph R. Biden, in the US House as a legislative aide to Rep. James Shannon.

 Early life and education

 Foley grew up in Ambler and Flourtown, Pennsylvania, one of 12 children of Jack and Angela Foley.
 His grandparents emigrated from Ireland and settled in Philadelphia.
 He attended St. Genevieve's parish grade school and Bishop McDevitt High School.
 He received scholarships to Dartmouth College (BA, Summa Cum Laude) and to Yale Law School (JD), where he was an editor of Yale's international law journal.
 He also studied at University College Dublin as a post-graduate fellow and later completed non-degree programs in executive leadership at the Kennedy School of Government, Harvard Business School, and Harvard Graduate School of Education.
-Foley is the recipient of two honorary degrees.
+Foley is the recipient of four honorary degrees.